 The shoulder exercises should begin straight away following your procedure.
 Movement in all directions should be as far as your pain allows.
-All of the exercises should be completed with the arm out of the sling.
-Please attempt to complete your exercises 3 to 5 times a day, completing 5 to 10 repetitions of each.
+All of the exercises can be completed with the arm out of the sling.
+Please attempt to complete your exercises three to five times a day, completing five to 10 repetitions of each.